 Anonymous Web Browsers

 Collecting and managing your personal data (browser fingerprinting) is widely used all over the Internet, and unfortunately sometimes our personal data is misused, sold to data brokers or even stolen in massive amounts, leading to unpredictable consequences.
+Data leaks can also occur when browsers or privacy solutions fail to adequately protect user information, exposing it to third parties such as advertisers or trackers.
 Even working with well-known internet giants is not completely safe.

 So, how can you go completely anonymous?
 Fortunately, the answer is quite simple: use an anonymous web browser.
 They are quite simple, and there is a good choice of these for any occasion, both free and paid.
 We will talk about the best ones and how to use them later in a series of articles.